SoCo/SoCo/doc/unittests.rst

 Unit tests
 **********

-The unit tests, written for the *SoCo* module, implements elementary checks of whether the individual methods produce the expected results.
+The unit tests written for the *SoCo* module implements elementary checks of whether the individual methods produce the expected results.
 Such tests are especially useful during re-factoring and to check that already implemented functionality continues to work past updates to the Sonos units internal software.

 Running the unit tests
 ======================

-To run the unit tests enter the ``unittest`` folder in the source code checkout and run the unit test execution script ``execute_unittests.py``.
-To run all the unit tests for the *SoCo* module run:
+To run the unit tests enter the ``unittest`` folder in the source code checkout and run the unit test execution script ``execute_unittests.py`` (it is required that the `SoCo` checkout is added to the Python path of your system).
+To run all the unit tests for the *SoCo* class run:

 .. code-block:: sh